 Executive teams love to see wins, and they also like to see positive patterns — i.e. wins over time.

-When you provide a YOY summary of your efforts and outcomes of organic search, you can prove that SEO is a long-term solution that has the power to compound its successes.
+It’s a powerful way to gauge progress and prove that SEO is a long-term solution that has the power to compound its successes.

 Conclusion